typewriterethic/typewriterethic.github.io/_posts/2026-04-28-penpals-without-sex.md

 In the years between my first and second marriage, I was a serial penpal.
 There were E-mail exchanges that went on for years, in which I was able to do what I'm doing on __The Typewriter Ethic__.
 To express my thoughts about things and send them off into the world, although to an audience of one.
 The person on the receiving end of my E-mails would be one of two types.
 One was the type of penpal which wrote a reply the same day, no matter how long my most recent E-mail had been.
 The other was the type of penpal that took weeks to respond, and always startet their E-mail with apologies and finished them with promises to be faster next time.

 As far as I can remember, I never had a correspondence with a male penpal which lasted more than a couple of E-mails.
 All my penpals were women.
 The correspondence was mostly what you would expect between pals.
 Exchanges of likes and dislikes, experiences and interpretations of them, reflections on the other's stories.
-But on several occasions, for reasons I haven't been able to identify, the exhanges became more personal and more intimate.
+But on several occasions, for reasons I haven't been able to identify, exhanges became more personal and more intimate.

 ## Impicit and Explicit Sexual Energy in Letters